Vai-Man/karigar-ai-craft/README.md

 - **Hackathon Organizers** for creating an opportunity to build meaningful solutions

 ### Built With Love
-Made with ❤️ for artisans worldwide, using the power of AI to preserve and promote traditional craftsmanship in the digital age.
+Made with dedication for artisans worldwide, using the power of AI to preserve and promote traditional craftsmanship in the digital age.

 ---

 <div align="center">
-  <strong>🎨 Empowering Artisans, Preserving Traditions, Building the Future 🚀</strong>
+  <strong>Empowering Artisans, Preserving Traditions, Building the Future</strong>

   *Karigar.AI - Where Tradition Meets Innovation*
 </div>